EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/The Dictator's Handbook.md

 - *But people who argue for debt forgiveness construct their arguments in terms of how they think the world should operate, rather than how it actually works.*

-- *financial crises are one of the important reasons leaders are compelled to democratize.*
+- *Financial crises are one of the important reasons leaders are compelled to democratize.*

 - *Oxford is a breeding ground for authoritarians.
 It certainly is the alma mater of many, including Zimbabwe’s Robert Mugabe, the Bhutto family of Pakistan, kings of Jordan, Bhutan, Malaysia, and even little Tonga.*